MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 4: Install the .NET 8 SDK

+Complete the following steps to install the .NET 8 SDK.

 1. Open a web browser window, and then navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`

 1. Select **.NET SDK x64**